Sacred Heart Major Seminary logo

 Key Highlights

-• Established in 1919 by Bishop Michael J. Gallagher, successfully ending a series of failed attempts to create a diocesan seminary in Detroit.
+• Established in 1919 by Bishop Michael J. Gallagher, becoming the fourth and successful attempt to found a seminary for the Diocese of Detroit.

-• Received its academic charter and awarded its first degrees in 1931, cementing its status as a robust educational institution.
+• Received its academic charter and awarded its first degrees in 1931, solidifying its academic foundation.

-• Awarded the "Minute Man" flag in 1944 for over ninety percent participation in federal war stamp and bond programs.
+• Demonstrated strong community involvement with over ninety percent student participation in federal war stamp and bond programs during WWII.

 Timeline